knrafto/prover/doc/language.md

 applied to more patterns.
 The reduction algorithm will try to replace the LHS with the RHS when it appears at the head of a term.

+We only verify that the rewrite rule is correctly typed.
+We make no attempt to verify that the rewrite rules are confluent or terminating.

 # Syntax

 ## Lexical structure